 A child born from egg donation will be loved and appreciated just as much as one conceived naturally.
 So, feel free to stop worrying about whether you’ll regret using donor eggs.
 When the time comes to take the next step in your fertility journey, finding an egg donor is a beautiful option we’re lucky to have.

-If the need arrived, would you ever consider using donor eggs to start a family?
+If the need arrived, would you ever consider using donor eggs to grow a family?

 Kristen Bergeron is a freelance writer from Florida.
 In addition to writing, she is a wife, mother of two beautiful girls, Hadley and Scarlett, and a part-time photographer.
 After overcoming infertility and having two successful IVF cycles, she’s made it a personal goal to help educate men and women on the realities of fertility struggles.
 She is passionate about supporting fellow women who are trying to navigate the complicated world of conception, pregnancy, and learning to be the best mothers we can be.